Muirfield/pocketmine-plugins/GrabBag/README.md

       - Returns plugins on specified server
   - **query summary**
       - Summary of server data
+* rc: Runs the given script<br/>
+  usage: **rc** _&lt;script&gt;_ _[args]_

+  This command will execute PMScripts present in the **GrabBag** folder.
+By convention, the ".pms" suffix must be used for the file name, but the ".pms" is ommitted when issuing this command.

+  The special script **autostart.pms** is executed automatically when the **GrabBag** plugin gets enabled.

+  By default only scripts in the Plugin directory are executed.
+  You can disable this feature with the command:

+       rc --no-limit-path

+  To resume limiting:

+       rc --limit-path

 * rcon: rcon client<br/>
   usage: **rcon** _&lt;id&gt;_ _&lt;command&gt;_

   This is an rcon client that you can used to send commands to other remote servers identified by **id**.

   You can specify multiple targets by separating with commas (,).
   Otherwise, you can use **--all** keyword for the _id_ if you want to send the commands to all configured servers.

   Use the **servers** command to define the rcon servers.
 * reg: Manage player registrations<br/>
   usage: **reg** _[subcommand]_ _[options]_

   By default it will show the number of registered players.
 The following sub-commands are available:
   - **count**